 But here is what I did.
 I laid down under the bus with him.
 It was not because I was a martyr, but because it was the fastest way to avoid a collective team meltdown and fix the situation.

 At the end of the day everyone figured out who messed up, so there was no good reason to focus on that.
 Here is how I handled the situation.
 I…

-Many of our team members were in different cities and so we were communicating via email and IM trying to hit an aggressive launch date.
+Pointed at myself Many of our team members were in different cities and so we were communicating via email and IM trying to hit an aggressive launch date.
 There was a detailed project plan and weekly meetings with notes, but none of that helped once we missed the planned submission date.
 But, because I was responsible for the overall project, I explained that I should have checked that it was submitted.

-I quickly crafted an email that placed no blame and explained what had happened and how the team missed the submission date for review.
+Documented the truth I quickly crafted an email that placed no blame and explained what had happened and how the team missed the submission date for review.
 I called Stan first to explain why I was going to send it out and then sent it to a wide distribution that needed to know what happened and what we were going to do about it.

-As part of the communication, I provided three different options to address the problem — including asking for an accelerated review of the app by Apple.
+Proposed solutions As part of the communication, I provided three different options to address the problem — including asking for an accelerated review of the app by Apple.
 I estimated the chances of success for each option and explained the general advantages and disadvantages of each approach.

 We ended up getting an accelerated review of the mobile app.
 It was rejected for a number of reasons that had nothing to do with our late submission date.
 The app was not ready to be demoed live at the event, but we used a few PPT slides to explain what was coming via screenshots and started registering interested customers via a website.